tschanzvera/BADBANKV/README.md

 ## Roadmap of future improvements

-I would like to add more style and a button that would make the item that I add either red or blue depending on its importance.
+I would like to add more style and maybe use different validation on some of the pages.

 ## support